egorporotikov/Project/docs/index.md

 ## Solution (LATER!)
 Create a website (or application) that helps users wake up and feel great for the day ahead.

-    Provide simple exercises for warming up, including descriptions and pictures.
+Provide simple exercises for warming up, (if it possible, including descriptions and pictures).
 Interact with users through specific commands, such as:
-        Who are you?
+- Who are you?
 (Beginner/Amateur/Beast)
-        How much time do you have today?
+- How much time do you have today?
 (5/10/15 minutes)

 Based on the user’s answers, the app will generate a personalized exercise routine.

 Additional Feature:
 Integrate the app with an alarm clock.
 When the user wakes up with the app’s alarm, they can immediately create a personalized morning exercise program.
 ## Implementation

 <Share your binaries to download here>